What is the primary function of chloroplasts in plant cells? | Channels for Pearson+

 1

-Understand the role of chloroplasts: Chloroplasts are organelles found in plant cells and some algae.
-They are responsible for photosynthesis, the process by which light energy is converted into chemical energy.
+Understand that chloroplasts are organelles found in plant cells and some algae, which are crucial for the process of photosynthesis.

+Recognize that photosynthesis is the process by which plants convert light energy, usually from the sun, into chemical energy stored in glucose molecules.

-Identify the key components of photosynthesis: Photosynthesis occurs in two main stages, the light-dependent reactions and the Calvin cycle.
-Chloroplasts contain chlorophyll, a pigment that absorbs light energy, which is crucial for the light-dependent reactions.
+Identify the main components of chloroplasts involved in photosynthesis: the thylakoid membranes, where light-dependent reactions occur, and the stroma, where the Calvin cycle (light-independent reactions) takes place.

 Watch next